Dublin school to defy Government decision to reopen for Leaving Cert students

 “Many teachers have primary school children.
 This will weaken provision for all other students.
 It’s a mess.”

-In the past the Department of Education has ordered schools to reopen where they have decided to close without the approval of public health officials.
+In the past the Department of Education has ordered schools to reopen where they have closed for safety reasons without the approval of public health officials.

+When asked what consequences there will be, if any, for schools who decide to remain closed, a spokesman only said Leaving Cert students “will attend school three days a week” from Monday next and that the department will fund all necessary infection prevention measures.

-The Government announced on Thursday that secondary schools will reopen for three days a week for up to 60,000 Leaving Cert students from next Monday.
-In addition, special schools and special classes will reopen for an estimated 18,000 pupils.
+In addition, special schools and special classes are due to reopen for an estimated 18,000 pupils.

 Resistance